mhahn2003/bc21/README.md

     - **Check if there's too much of an imbalance between attack and defense politicians**
     - Attack politicians check for buffrakers on the way, and kill them if they can
 - Slanderer
-    - **Make closeness to HQ have a lot more weight than closeness to enemy HQ**
+    - Make closeness to HQ have a lot more weight than closeness to enemy HQ
 - Muckraker AI
     - __Ideas for a 1000 muckraker rush?
 Surrounded by 1 cost muck/polis__
-    - Spawn less muckrakers and more politicians in the midgame
 - EC AI
     - Spawn less muckrakers after initial scouting, ~~and spawn more defensive politicians~~
 - Need to figure out a way to stop getting overwhelmed when enemy sends muckrakers